kmullin/kmullin.github.io/resume/index.md

 # Resume stuff
-profile: |- # preserve newlines, no newline at end Seasoned DevOps/Site Reliability Engineer with 15+ years of experience designing, developing, and implementing large-scale infrastructure systems, both on-prem baremetal and cloud based.
-My expertise lies in creating tools and writing infrastructure as code, with a deep understanding of continuous integration and delivery principles.

-  I've honed my skills by working closely with cross-functional teams of developers, and operations personnel, and I have excellent communication and collaboration skills.
-I'm a strong problem solver and am adept at troubleshooting complex issues in real-time and devising effective solutions to prevent future incidents.
-I do not run away from fires, and have been in the trenches of some of the largest most impactful incidents any organization will ever face.

-  Contributed to the launch of AWS Interactive Video Service, supporting trillions of minutes of video streamed annually across 90+ global datacenters and over 50,000 bare-metal servers.
+profile: |- # preserve newlines, no newline at end
+  I’m a seasoned reliability engineer with over 18 years of experience scaling global infrastructure across bare metal and cloud.
+I lead through crises with calm precision, resolving security breaches, datacenter outages, and platform-wide incidents.
+I bring deep expertise in automation, infrastructure as code (IaC), and continuous integration and delivery (CI/CD), with a track record of building resilient systems at scale, including AWS Interactive Video Service (IVS) which streams trillions of minutes annually.
+I’m trusted to drive reliability strategy, lead teams through chaos, and engineer systems that don’t fail twice.

 jobs:
   - company: Together AI